seqeralabs/tower-cli/USAGE.md

 - `0`: When the run reaches the desired state.
 - `1`: When the run reaches a state that makes it impossible to reach the desired state.

-> **TIP**: Use `--wait=SUCCEEDED` if you want the command to wait until the Pipeline execution is complete.
+> **Tip**: Use `--wait=SUCCEEDED` if you want the command to wait until the pipeline execution is complete.

-### Launching a pipeline with custom parameters
+### Launch a pipeline with custom parameters

-To launch the pipeline with different parameters:
+To specify custom parameters when launching a pipeline, specify a different `--params-file`:

 ```console
 $ tw launch my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml